Derrick-/MeowBit/README.md

  * [List of working dot-bit websites](http://meowbit.com/list-of-working-dot-bit-websites/)

 ### Known Issues
- * The following apply to Windows 7 and prior.
-Windows 8 is not affected.
-  * If you are getting a dynamic IP address automatically from a local DHCP server (like your router) but you have specified specific DNS servers, MeowBit will set your DNS server to automatic on exit.
-This is because Windows does not have a way to detect if your DNS servers are automatically obtained when using a dynamic IP address.
  * You may not be able to view dot-bit sites via MeowBit when connected to a VPN service.
 Results vary, this will be addressed in a future version.

 ### Getting Help
  * Please leave a clear and detailed comment on our [help forum](http://meowbit.com/forums/) if you have any issues with any aspect of running MeowBit.
 We like bug reports.